Ravi-TFI/delta-demo/README.md

 # delta-demo
-A demo for git and github
+A demo for git and github.

+Welcome to this new class of learning git and git hub.
+I wish you all the best with the learning.
+Learn playfully.